massyn/ismsowner.com/docs/inventory-of-assets.md

 # Inventory of Assets

 When you start to perform your [risk assessment](risk-assessment.md), you will inadvertently have to maintain an inventory of assets.
 So what is an inventory of assets?

 Let's start with an _asset_.
-An asset is **anything (or anyone) that has some inherent value** to the organisation.
-On it's own, that statement doesn't really mean anything - it simply says _anything of value_.
-The problem with _value_ is that is very subjective, so we need some guidance.
+An asset is **anything (or anyone) that has some inherent value** to the organization.
+On its own, that statement doesn't really mean anything – it simply says _anything of value_.
+The problem with _value_ is that it is very subjective, so we need some guidance.

-Annex A.8 has detailed control requirements around how assets should be managed.
+In ISO27001:2022, asset management is covered under the **Organizational Controls** category.
+The key control requirements around how assets should be managed include:

+* **Asset management policies and procedures** - Organizations must establish and maintain policies and procedures for the identification, classification, handling, and protection of assets.
+* **Asset ownership and accountability** - Each asset must have an identified owner who is responsible for its appropriate protection throughout its lifecycle.
-* **A.8.1.1 - Inventory of assets** specifies that a list of the necessary assets are maintained, the list is accurate and up-to-date.
+* **Asset inventory maintenance** - A comprehensive inventory of all assets must be maintained, kept accurate and up-to-date.
-* **A.8.1.2 - Ownership of assets** defines that an asset must have an owner, and specifies the responsibility the owner has to ensure the asset inventory is being maintained, and correctly classified.

 Let's take a look at ISO 27005.
 It has some examples of what an asset could be.

-## Examples of assets categories
+## Examples of asset categories

 * Business Processes and activities
 * Information